 If you make this Mrs. Claus Cranberry Whiskey Cocktail, be sure to tag me on Pinterest and Instagram!
 I seriously love seeing what you guys are making and sharing your creations with the College Housewife community!Print

-This Mrs. Claus cocktail is filled with things that totally make me envision what Mrs. Claus would drink.
-Like, this is her cocktail like margaritas are my cocktail.
+This Mrs. Claus cocktail cranberry whiskey cocktail is filled with things that make me envision what Mrs. Claus would drink.
+This is her cocktail, like margaritas are my cocktail.
 It’s a sweet, tarty, spicy and very colorful!
 This easy Christmas cocktail is a blend of cranberry juice, whiskey, cinnamon sticks and more!

 2 Ounces of Cranberry Juice